Skip to main content

 • Defect Detection: ESS subjects products to extreme environmental conditions to simulate real-life scenarios, aiming to identify potential defects or failures before market deployment.

-• Quality Assurance: Early identification and resolution of vulnerabilities, improving product quality and reliability reducing failiure rate and safety concerns as well as warranty-related costs for manufacturers.
+• Quality Assurance: Early identification and resolution of vulnerabilities, improving product quality and reliability reducing failure rate and safety concerns as well as warranty-related costs for manufacturers.

 • Testing Methods: Several testing methods include shock and vibration testing, humidity and altitude testing, temperature cycling, etc., depending on the product’s nature and expected environmental conditions.